Early Prediction Study

-As of October 2014: We have started enrolling our healthy term control portion of this study, and we are hoping to launch the preterm portion of the study within the next month.
-Our plan is to enroll 272 preterm infants who were born at less than 32 weeks of gestational age, as well as 50 healthy term infants for comparison, from 4 local hospitals.
-We appreciate all the families who have allowed their infant to participate in this study.
+As of September 2015: We have enrolled and completed MRIs for 65 healthy control infants, as well as 80 preterm infants in our study so far.
+Our plan is to enroll 272 preterm infants who were born at less than 32 weeks of gestational age, as well as 80 healthy term infants for comparison, from four local hospitals.
+We appreciate all the families who have allowed their infants to participate in this study!

 Please contact Jennifer Notestine at Jennifer.Notestine2@NationwideChildrens.org or 614-355-6634 for more information.